esc/numba-use-cases-talk/README.rst

 Numba Use-Cases Talk
 ====================

 What does Numba enable?
-A maintainer’s journey to discover where a library is being used.
+A maintainer’s journey to discover where and how a library is being used.

 Summary
 =======